FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 `FlashpointSecurePlayer --name "Miniclip" --server "games/save-the-sheriff/en/"`

-**Software Mode Template and hideWindow Attribute**
+**Software Mode Template, hideWindow and workingDirectory Attribute**

 The Software Mode Template works identically to the Server Mode Template in that it provides the ability to replace the command line passed in with regexes.
-The Software Mode Template also has an additional attribute, `hideWindow`, which causes the window of the software to be hidden.
+The Software Mode Template also has additional attributes.

+The first attribute is `hideWindow`, which causes the window of the software to be hidden.
 This is ideal for hiding console windows for softwares that have them.

+The second attribute is `workingDirectory`, which sets the working directory for the process.

 For example, a practical use of the Software Mode Template would be to create a `modification` element that always ensures the use of important Java options.
 Note that this example is simplified from the real Java configuration file for the purpose of demonstration.